|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Storm Photography forecast update for December 1-8

 Yes, you read that right.
 That's a typical spring/summer blog title being invoked in December!
-This month could be one of the more active convective Decembers that the Midwest has seen in quite some time, and possibly the best I've personally experienced in terms of photo opportunities and number of storm observation days.
+This month could be one of the more active convective Decembers that the Midwest has seen in quite some time, and possibly the best I've personally experienced in terms of photo opportunities and number of storm photography days.
 An anomalously north-positioned series of upper troughs will be traversing the middle part of the US during the first half of the month, providing at least three early spring-like thunderstorm events in the lower Midwest.
 Right now I don't see any notable severe weather with these - yet.
 However, the chances for a few good after-dark lightning displays exists with each setup.
 That's enough to get me excited, especially in December.

 Upper trough passages are not uncommon in the winter months in the Midwest, but usually what limits (or eliminates) the thunderstorm potential with them is the lack of low-level moisture available for instability.
 That won't be an issue with the upcoming systems, as plenty of Gulf moisture should be drawn northward in advance of the troughs.